National Water Account

 The National Water Account informs policy, planning and decision-making by governments and industry by providing detailed insight into the management of Australia’s water resources at a national and regional level.

 It pulls together the best available data, standardises this information to ensure that it is nationally consistent and highlights data gaps.

-The reporting regions included in the Account are home to more than 70 per cent of Australia’s population and are where more than two-thirds of Australia’s total annual water consumption occurs.
+The reporting regions included in the Account are home to more than 70-80 per cent of Australia’s population and are where 80-85 per cent of Australia's total annual water consumption occurs.

 Why are we doing it?

 As competition for water resources intensifies, it is more important than ever to account for how water is managed across Australia in a transparent and rigorous way.

 The Bureau has statutory responsibility for compiling and delivering comprehensive water information across Australia under the Water Act 2007.
 The Act specifically requires the Director of Meteorology to publish an annual National Water Account.

 The preparation and presentation of the National Water Account is guided by the Australian Water Accounting Standard.